TrackSpike/COVID-Tracking/data_standard.md

 ## Field List
 ### Required
 * Source - The source that the entry came from.
+* Time - The time that the interaction took place, in unix timestamp.
 * Person - The other person, **not** the user who installed the app.
 * Type - The type of entry data, this could be Instagram DM, Follower ect.
 See below for keyword list.
 The weight of the communication will be pulled from a separate JSON file.

 ### Optional
 These will changed based on the source.
+The idea behind these optional fields is to provide information is needed but it is not guaranteed to be there.

 ## Example
 ~~~